 Additionally, your company can choose to either offer a grace period or a rollover in addition to the runout period.

 This is the time period after your policy ends that you are eligible to use your Health FSA funds for new expenses.
 This is typically 75 days.

-If you didn’t register for your Gusto Benefits Card Manager account during your employment, please reach out to [email protected] for your credentials.
+If you didn’t register for your Gusto Benefits Card Manager account during your employment, please reach out to [email protected] for your sign-in credentials.

 If you are experiencing a qualifying life event and think you're eligible to make changes to your Health FSA contribution amount, please reach out [email protected] for help.